expressobits/inventory-system-docs/docs/getting_started/quickstart/create_database.md

 # Creating a `Database`

 This guide shows how to create a new database, the demo (inventory-system-demos/base folder) in the addon already contains a database used in fps-demo.
+Database is a resource that will manage project-level information about items, recipes, and craft stations.
+It contains lists of internal resources for each data type.

+!!! note annotate Editor do database

+    You can edit it via Godot's own inspector, but we recommend using the plugin's own editor for this.

 Go to **Inventory** in top view of godot editor